FAForever/wiki-pages/Play/Client/Coop-Missions.md

 |4| Ioz-Shavoh-Kael           | 1.5       |Rebel's Rest       | 5.5
 |5| Overlord Surth-Velsok			| 2.1        |Red Revenge        | 5.4

-(*M28 failed with 10.0 AiX modifier on this mission due to the order it targets enemy bases, resulting in a near-impossible challenge to protect SACUs that walk straight into an enemy base.
+(*M28 failed with 10.0 AIx modifier on this mission due to the order it targets enemy bases, resulting in a near-impossible challenge to protect SACUs that walk straight into an enemy base.
 Absent this, the AiX modifier is estimated at 2.3 for this mission)

 #### Notes on AI campaign difficulty (for reference)